eddelbuettel/r-travis/README.md

-## r-ci: CI for R at Travis, GitHub Actions, Azure Pipelines, ...
+## r-travis: CI for R at Travis, GitHub Actions, Azure Pipelines, ...

 This repository is a maintained fork of the (now deprecated) original [r-travis](https://github.com/craigcitro/r-travis) repository by Craig Citro et al.  I was an early